yongxinlyu/yongxinlyu.github.io-2/_pages/1-home.md

 I'm originally from northern China.
 I moved to Hong Kong in 2013, where I completed my undergraduate and MPhil's degree at the Hong Kong Polytechnic University.
 During my MPhil I study two-dimensional materials using experimental and computational approaches in the group of [Professor Jianhua Hao](https://ap.polyu.edu.hk/apjhhao/).

-At UNSW, I work in [Professor Tom Wu](https://www.unsw.edu.au/staff/tom-wu)'s Group focusing on atomic scale simulation of two-dimensional perovskites for optoelectronics application.
+At UNSW, I work in [Professor Tom Wu](https://www.unsw.edu.au/staff/tom-wu)'s group focusing on atomic scale simulation of two-dimensional perovskites for optoelectronics application.

-### Research Interests
-- atomic scale simulation of 2D perovskites

 ### Education
 - Bachelor of Science, Department of Applied Physics, the Hong Kong Polytechnic University